 Now the fun starts

 I know my elements, modes, opposite pairs, and polarities like the back of my hand, and I find aspects as easily as I breathe.
 The process happens automatically in my head.
 I’m going to walk you through it here.
-Let me know if I leave something out.

 Let’s find a conjunction